-If you have not yet had your 8th birthday you will start off with Kai Grades.
+If you are in P1 to P6 you will start off with Kai Grades.

 You will have to learn different judo techniques, Japanese words and know various judo rules to achieve each of your belts but you don’t have to fight or win any judo contests.

-Once you turn 8 you will move onto the Mon grades.
+Once you are in P7 or above you will move onto the Mon grades.
 There are 18 Mon grades, with six coloured belts, each grade is distinguished by coloured tabs on your belt.

 Like the Kai grades you will have to know different judo techniques, words and rules.
 Once you have reached 10th Mon, you will have to put what you have learnt into practise against an opponent.

 Judo grades give an indication of the level of the Judoka (judo player).
 From 1st Kai to 10th Dan, a judoka’s belt should reflect their knowledge and ability.

 It is important to remember that judo is a pathway, on which the judoka is always learning and improving.

 Grading is at the heart of Judo and has its roots in the origin of the sport, when used appropriately, it is a fantastic resource for developing a judoka.

 To see full details of Judo grading for Kai and Mon Grades please visit the Judo Scotland website - Click Here